sagarsetru/debiaser_chrome_extension/README.md

 4) Click "Load Unpacked".
 5) Load the directory where you downloaded this repository.
 6) The extension logo should appear at the top right corner of your browser; you may have to 'pin' it to see it.
-7) Click on the extension, and then follow the links to see similar articles from different news groups!
+7) Click on the logo to activate the extension, and then follow the links to see similar articles from different news groups!